sackariaslunman/student-challenge-particle-simulation/Results.md

 # Refining

 To make the code faster I rewrote the program in C++.
 I used ref types to avoid copying the data and I compiled the code with the -O3 optimization flag.
 To compile the code run `g++ -o main.exe main.cpp -O3 -std=c++20` (you can use another compiler than g++).
+The main.exe file is also in the repo, compiled for Windows.
 To run the code run `main.exe 0.05 5` where 0.05 is the min distance and 5 is the cutoff value.
 You can change these however you like, but they need to be positive numbers.
+The algorithm runs 3 times using different dim_depths.

-In the end I got down to a run time of 1500 ms, but for some reason using dim_depth = 1 is faster than dim_depth = 3.
+In the end I got down to a run time of 1200 ms, but for some reason using dim_depth = 1 is faster than dim_depth = 3.

 # Conclusion

 After some experimentation and looking at the code on and off for a week, I think I reached a pretty good level, but there could definitely be some improvements in the code.
 I think the C++ program can run way faster but I'm not sure where the bottleneck is.
 Will have to investigate further.
+Still, the algorithm is way faster than brute forcing the entire list of 16124 points, which takes ~4 minutes